aevatarAI/aevatar-workshop/README.md

 ```bash
 sh quickstart.sh 1
 ```
-- Check `client.log` for the collaboration log between Alice and Bob.
+- Check `host.log` for the collaboration log between Alice and Bob.

 ### 2.3 RouterDemo (mode 2)
 This demo showcases a more complex scenario with AI agents: